Brighton East

 Employment performance in Brighton East exceeds national averages across key labour market indicators

-Brighton East has a highly educated workforce with professional services well represented.
-Its unemployment rate is 2.8%.
+Brighton East has a highly educated workforce with strong representation in professional services.
+The unemployment rate was 2.8% as of June 2025.

-Notably, professional & technical jobs are concentrated at 1.6 times the regional average.
 Conversely, transport, postal & warehousing shows lower representation at 2.6% compared to the regional average of 5.2%.
-The area offers limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 0.4%, labour force grew by 1.4%, leading to a rise in unemployment by 0.9 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.5% and the labour force increase by 4.0%, with unemployment rising by 0.5 percentage points.
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%.
-Nationally, the unemployment rate is 4.5%, and employment growth is at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project overall expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brighton East's employment mix suggests local growth of approximately 7.1% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Over the year ending June 2025, employment increased by 0.4% while labour force grew by 1.4%, causing unemployment rate to rise by 0.9 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.5%, labour force expand by 4.0%, and unemployment rise by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brighton East's employment mix suggests local growth of approximately 7.1% over five years and 14.2% over ten years, though these are simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment